ramokz/phantom-camera-docs/docs/support/faq.md

 Depending on your scene structure, this can be more cumbersome to set than the physics-body node.
 If you're unsure how to select it, you can either set the `pcam`'s `follow_target` value via code directly or, if it's nested inside a sub-scene, enable `editable children` and select the visual node from the inspector there - all the example scenes do the latter.

-As you can probably tell, there is still work to be done in this area, and it is a common issue but it's gradually moving in the right direction

 #### Is there really no easy fix for this without another addon or having to write additional code?
 There is a planned change for Godot that will enable nodes to [set the physics interpolation](https://docs.godotengine.org/en/3.6/tutorials/physics/interpolation/2d_and_3d_physics_interpolation.html).
-It's unfortunately only available in Godot 3 at the minute — Godot 3.5 introduced it to 3D scenes, and Godot 3.6 introduces it to 2D.
+It's unfortunately only fully supported in Godot 3 at the minute — Godot 3.5 introduced it to 3D scenes, and Godot 3.6 introduced it to 2D scene.

-A port for Godot 4.X _should_ be happening at some point.
+2D Physics Interpolation was ported for Godot 4.3, and 3D Physics Interpolation should be happening at some point.

 ---